CMS wants to impose further payment cuts and roll out a flawed payment differential plan for PTAs. We can't let that happen.

 Aug 13, 2021 / Position Paper

-Beginning in January 2022, payment for Medicare Part B services provided by PTAs will be reduced by 15% due to a provision in the Balanced Budget Act of 2018.
+Beginning in January 2022, payment for Medicare Part B services provided by PTAs was reduced by 15% due to a provision in the Balanced Budget Act of 2018.